ethanokamura/perfectline/src/content/git-101/intro.md

 A system for keeping track of changes over a set of files
 ## Setup:
 To check to make sure git is installed and to see the current version run `git --version` in the command line
-* For windows, use the basic [git installer](https://gitforwindows.org/)
+* For Windows, use the basic [git installer](https://gitforwindows.org/)
-* For mac, install using `brew install git`
+* For Mac, install using `brew install git`
-	* If you use mac and do not have homebrew, I would recommend installing it
+	* If you use a mac and do not have homebrew, I would recommend installing it

 Collaboration is a big part of git, to verify your identity modify `git config`
 * To get the current config run `git config --list`